mmb-irb/Basic-Docker-Swarm/README.md

 ## Build services

 First off, go to the root of the project.
-Then, init **docker swarm**:
+Then, init **Docker Swarm**:

 ```sh
 docker swarm init